cdapio/cdap/docs/developer-guide/source/examples/beginner/index.rst

 -------------------------------
 Streams are the primary means for bringing data from external systems into the Continuuity Reactor in real-time.

 Data can be written to streams using REST.
-In this example, a Stream named *log-events* is used to ingest Apache access logs.
+In this example, a Stream named *logEventStream* is used to ingest Apache access logs.

 The Stream is configured to ingest data using the Apache Common Log Format.
 Here is a sample event from a log::